PASSION.

 Winner of the PIA NSW Dr Helen Proudfoot Outstanding Woman in Planning Award 2024

-Sarah is the Founder and CEO of Cred Consulting and one of Australia’s leading thinkers (and doers!) on community led and participatory planning for social assets, social cohesion and communitiy resilience.
+Sarah is the Founder and CEO of CRED Consulting and one of Australia’s leading thinkers (and doers!) on community led and participatory planning for social assets, social cohesion and community resilience.
 Sarah champions collaboration for design, delivery and management of equitable and beautiful places and services for and with the people they are for.
 With over 25 years industry experience, she is a big ideas generator who is changing the way things work in social policy and practice.
 She is known within the industry for her passion, strategic thinking, ethics, and ability to work across diverse sectors and communities to reach mutually beneficial outcomes.

 The depth of Sarah’s experience is always apparent – she facilitates, and advises at all levels from community groups to senior executives, to councillors and ministers.
 Sarah brings her emotional intelligence, energy, and extensive subject matter expertise and strong networks to every project.